 Your personal statement supports your application to study at a university or college.
 It’s a chance for you to demonstrate why you’d like to study a particular course or subject, and what skills and experience you possess that show your enthusiasm and commitment to your chosen field.

+You can apply to up to 5 course choices.
 Each university will only see details of its own course choices, so they will not know where else you have applied or whether all the courses in your application are the same.

 Please be prepared to: